 Modi was Chief Minister of the state Gujarat from October 2001 (eight months after the Gujarat Earthquake) until May 2014, when he became India’s prime minister.
 Two facts must be recognized to put Modi’s time in Gujarat into context: the exceptional status of Gujarat, and the exceptional nature of the period from 2001-2014.

 The characteristics of Gujarat’s economy are similarly exceptional.
-Together with its next-door neighbour the city of Mumbai (where about 20 percent of the city’s population speaks Gujarati as a first language), the state of Gujarat is India’s leading commercial hub.
-This is partly a result of Gujarat’s long and sheltered coastline, which has helped allow it to account for an estimated 69 percent of all cargo volume handled at India’s private ports, as well as being home to India’s busiest public port, a remarkable feat considering that Gujarat’s 60 million people are only 5 percent of India’s population.
+Together with its next-door neighbour Mumbai (the megacity of Maharashtra, where about 20 percent of the city’s population speaks Gujarati as a first language), the state of Gujarat is India’s leading commercial hub.
+Gujarat accounts for an estimated 69 percent of all cargo volume handled at India’s private ports, as well as being home to India’s busiest publicly-owned port, a remarkable feat considering that the state’s 60 million inhabitants are only 5 percent of India’s total population.

 Just as remarkable is the Gujarati diaspora, which leads in commercial activity throughout much of the Indian Ocean, particularly in eastern Africa.
-(The most famous Gujarati abroad was, of course, Mohandas Gandhi, who lived in South Africa for more than two decades.
-Muhammad Ali Jinnah, the founding leader of Pakistan, was also a native Gujarati speaker, born in Karachi, who was trained as a barrister in England).
+The most famous Gujarati abroad was, of course, Mohandas Gandhi, who lived in South Africa for more than two decades.
+Muhammad Ali Jinnah, the founding leader of Pakistan, was also a native Gujarati speaker, born in Karachi, who was trained as a barrister in England.
+(Vallabhbhai Patel, India’s other leading founder – along with Gandhi and Nehru – was also from Gujarat).
 The diaspora thrives as far away as the US, where 20 percent or so of US-Indians are Gujaratis, and are one of America’s most successful groups.

 The Gujarati diaspora has historically also been prominent in the nearby Gulf region of the Middle East.
 It remains active in the Gulf today, particularly in Oman.
 Gujarat itself, moreover, holds the most prominent position in India’s oil and gas industries, in terms of oil production, oil refining, oil pipelines, gas pipelines, LNG regasification, and petrochemicals.